hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - Here however, it's asked to count all possible permutations/combinations
 - It could be solved by a **backtracking** approach (see pattern above):
     - However, it's not efficient since the time complexity is often exponential
-    - Sometimes **memoization** could help to improve the time complexity
+    - Sometimes **memoization** could help to improve this time complexity
 - It could be solved by a **Dynamic Programming** technique and **buttom-up** approach:
 - Related problems:
     - Easy: